 - 1. Describe the ways and means how we can carry forward the work of mission that the Church entrusts upon its members. - 2.
-Review the feast of Pentecost service and try to briefly explain the role that the Holy Spirit plays in our lives. - This lesson ends off with the Sedro of the third service of the Feast of Pentecost.
-Pick 2 roles of the Holy Spirit and explain how the Holy Spirit fulfils those roles.
+Analyse how the Holy Spirit is described in the Nicene Creed as the "One Living Holy Spirit, the life giving Lord of all".
+How can we relate this to the role of the Holy Spirit in preparing us for the "new life in the world to come"? - 3.
+Analyse the Sedro of the third service of the Feast of Pentecost, and appraise how the Holy Spirit fulfils those roles in our life. .